gnicolo/story-arc/out-of-the-hole.md

 ## Chapter 3: Hardship
-All charectors loses a foot
+All charectors loses a foot and go bald
 ## Chapter 4: Recovery